Alvin Rides Again

 Alvin Rides Again is a 1974 Australian sex-comedy film sequel to Alvin Purple.
 It was directed by David Bilcock and Robin Copping, who were regular collaborators with Tim Burstall.
 It was rated M unlike its predecessor which was rated R. Alvin Rides Again still features a lot of full frontal nudity.

-Plot
+Premise

 Alvin Purple is unable to hold down a job because of his appeal to women.
 He and his friend Spike help a team of women cricketers win a match by playing in drag, and decide to spend their share of the prize money in a casino.
 Alvin discovers he is identical in appearance to gangster Balls McGee.
 When Balls is killed, Alvin is forced to take his place.